Digital-Business-Council/Interoperability-Framework/docs/technicalspecifications.md

  - The Australian standard for processing superannuation data and payments electronically (SuperStream).

 Implementations of the ebMS3/AS4 are available in both Open and Closed Source format and products can be certified to ensure strict adherence to the specification.

+###4.2.2 Business Discovery – Digital Capability Publisher

+A Digital Capability Publisher (DCP) identifies a business’ capabilities for receiving digital documents (such as eInvoices).
+These capabilities include what processes and data formats they support and the digital address for delivering documents.
+Additional metadata information may be required to facilitate establishing mutual trust between businesses.

+The OASIS Service Metadata Publishing (SMP) specification describes a solution that is fit for purpose and specifically addresses the concerns for a business' metadata registry.
+SMP has been published as an OASIS Committee Specification and has been proven in established European environments (such as PEPPOL).
+This standard has also been adopted by e-SENS as one of their e-Delivery building blocks.
+Open source components are available4 and there are over 35 implementations within the PEPPOL and e-SENS communities.

+It is expected that the DCP profile will be implemented by number of DCP providers.
+Having multiple providers will allow the network to scale as the number of registered businesses and capabilities increases.
+DCP providers will need to make their own decisions on whether to implement the specification independently or use an open source component.
+DCP providers and the businesses they register are responsible for the privacy and integrity of their own capability information.

+###4.2.3 Business Discovery – Digital Capability Locator